charlzg1/DBBB/MessageConfigurations/Configurations.md

-Each configuration is a different message configuration of that of the default one, to use a different configuration, replace the section at line 117. on the main file with one form the files, 1,2 or 3.
+Each configuration is a different message configuration of that of the default one, to use a different configuration, Replace the DiscordBanNotifyer.py file with a variation of the new config files.
+You can then remove the config name from the embed in line 119.

 Each configuration has its own layout and information provided.